 SELECT ASCII (Expression) FROM [Source]

-Expression: Please specify a valid Expression for which you want to find the ASCII code.
-If the specified expression is more than one character then, ASCII Function will return the ASCII code of a left most character of the expression.
+Expression: Please specify a valid Expression for which you want to find.
+If the specified expression is more than one character, then the MySQL function returns the ASCII code of the leftmost character of the expression.

-In order to demonstrate this string function, We are going to use the customerdetails table data that we shown below
+To demonstrate this, We are going to use the customerdetails table data that we have shown below.

-The ASCII Function in MySQL is used to return the ASCII code of the leftmost character in an expression.
-The following query will show multiple ways to use this function.
+This Function returns the ASCII code of the leftmost character in an expression.
+The following query shows multiple ways to use this function.

 SELECT ASCII('A'); SELECT ASCII(1); SELECT ASCII('abcd'); SELECT ASCII(''); SELECT ASCII(NULL);

-In this example, we are going to implement the string ASCII function on different columns in a table.
-Following statement will return the ASCII code of leftmost character in First_Name, Last_Name, and Yearly_Income column.
+In this example, we are going to implement it on different columns in a table.
+The following String method statement returns the code of the left most letter in the First_Name, Last_Name, and Yearly_Income columns.